-Move over Disneyland Paris, there’s another France theme park you need to know about, and this one isn’t just for kids: it’s the robot-dancing, 4D-experiencing, utterly unique Futuroscope.
-Fusing 21st century technology with cinematic and multimedia innovations, it’s a different kind of theme park than those you’ll usually encounter.
+Move over Disneyland Paris, there’s another French theme park you need to know about, and this one isn’t just for kids.
+It’s the robot-dancing, 4D-experiencing, utterly unique Futuroscope, France, which fuses 21st century technology with cinematic and multimedia innovations.
+Here is everything you need to know about this awesome theme park.

-Awarded in 2017 as one of Europe’s best amusement parks, according to TripAdvisor Travelers’ Choice, this was also the year that Futuroscope turned the grand old age of 30.
+Awarded in 2019 as one of France’s best amusement parks, according to TripAdvisor Travelers’ Choice, Futuroscope recently celebrated its 30th anniversary.
 Since it opened in 1987, an estimated 50 million visitors have walked through its doors for its award-winning attractions.
 Now, this one-of-a-kind France theme park is a major name in the country’s tourism industry – and for good reason.

-One of the new treats introduced for the theme park’s 30th birthday is actually a first for Europe: a state-of-the-art flying movie theatre.
+One of the new treats introduced for the theme park’s 30th birthday a couple of years ago is Europe’s first ever state-of-the-art flying movie theatre.
 Passengers buckle up on a tilting 84-seat platform, facing an enormous curved screen.
 The Extraordinary Journey is a heart-racing, round-the-world adventure, inspired by French author Jules Verne’s famous novel Around the World in 80 Days.
 The ‘flying’ seats and multi-sensory special effects, like wind and rain, make you feel like you are participating in the film.
 Visitors soar over the Sahara desert, base jump from futuristic Dubai skyscrapers, hurtle between hot air balloons over Yellowstone National Park and speed straight into a mountain storm.
 It’s definitely a level up from any other simulator ride I’ve experienced: thrilling, intense and emotive.
 It’s suitable for adults and children over 3’5″ tall.

 A favourite at Futuroscope is Dances with Robots.
 You pair up with someone to sit in the ‘hand’ of one of ten 7m-high giant robot arms extending from the floor.
 A pumping playlist is provided by French DJ Martin Solveig and the robot arm twists and spins you around in time to the beats.
 You can select three different levels of intensity – we chose medium but it was still pretty full on!
 If you don’t fancy being propelled on an aerial dance, you can choose instead to watch the action from the viewing balcony.
 From here you can still appreciate the lighting effects and video sequences.
 The guidelines say it’s for adults and children over 4 feet tall, though I would say it’s not for the faint hearted!